 The INSIDE Industry Association serves as an European Technology Platform on Intelligent Digital Systems.
 Within this platform we focus on six key technologies that together form intelligent Digital Systems.

 INSIDE believes that there are no sharp delineations between technologies, which should not be considered in isolation: technology domains are not silos.
 It is from interdisciplinarity, from the combination of technologies, that innovation emerges and flourishes, generating new solutions at the state of the art and beyond, unlocking new business opportunities and creating added value in many application domains.

-Inside believes that Intelligent Digital systems are key to build a sustainable Europe, to move technology forward and to make Europe more competetive.
-To do so, we believe that we need to work on six technology domains in six application domains.
-Below an overview of these 12 domains.
+INSIDE believes that Intelligent Digital systems are key to building a sustainable Europe, moving technology forward, and making Europe more competitive.
+To do so, we need to work on six technology domains in six application domains.
+Below is an overview of these 12 domains.

 Computing systems are more and more pervasive and embedded in almost all objects in current life.
 These systems bring intelligence everywhere and are usually referred to as Cyber-Physical Systems (CPS).

 There are various descriptions of CPS around; a very usable description is: “Cyber-Physical Systems are integrations of computation with physical processes; embedded computers and networks monitor and control the physical processes, usually with feedback loops where physical processes affect computations and vice versa (Lee 2008).”